-- 4. Directed Study courses will be counted at the student credit hours (SCH) of the regularly-offered course; e.g., a 4-unit course = 4 counted credits. - 5.
-Graduate exit requirements, such as Comprehensive Exams, Thesis Projects, Action Research Projects, Professional Projects, CD/Recital Performances, and Portfolios Taught, or Graduate Student Supervision by graduate faculty while on a 9-hour per term load are excluded.
-However, individually designed courses taught by these faculty beyond their 9-hour loads are counted. - Compensation adjustment calculated as: (SCH credit total ÷ 12) ÷ (45 unit annual work load) x (averaged annual salary rate over the previous two academic years or the annual salary rate during the academic year in which 36 credits is reached) = compensation settle-up. - For tenure-track faculty, settle-up for out-of-load teaching (as described above in subsections C.1. - C.6.) will take place every two years and is calculated by May 1st for the current academic year and previous academic year.
-Compensation will be issued in the June paycheck. - 8.
+- 4) Directed Study courses will be counted at the SCH of the regularly-offered course; e.g., a 4-unit course = 4 counted credits. - 5) Graduate exit requirements, such as Comprehensive Exams, Thesis Projects, Action Research Projects, Professional Projects, CD/Recital Performances, and Portfolios Taught, or Graduate Student Supervision by graduate faculty while on a 9-hour per term load are excluded.
+However, individuallydesigned courses taught by these faculty beyond their 9-hour loads are counted. - 6) Compensation adjustment calculated as: (SCH credit total ÷ 12) ÷ (45 unit annual work load) x (averaged annual salary rate over the previous two academic years or the annual salary rate during the academic year in which 36 credits is reached) = compensation settle-up. - 7) For Tenure-Track faculty, settle-up for out-of-load teaching (as described above in subsections c.1. c.6.) will take place every two years and is calculated by May 1st for the current academic year and previous academic year.
+Compensation will be issued in the June paycheck.
 Credits bearing RP, I, W, and A-F grades will be applied in accounting for banked credits.
-No individually designed course will be counted twice toward credit banking. - D. Faculty who do not have sufficient credits accrued at the end of the 2016-2017 academic year to request a course reassignment will be provided with a one-time cash-out of a maximum of 20 accrued credits.
-Faculty who have more credits than necessary for a 3 or 4 credit course reassignment will be permitted to use the appropriate amount of credits for a single reassignment at any time within the 2017-2018, 2018-2019, or 2019-2020 academic years and be provided with a one-time cash-out of a maximum of 20 accrued credits at the end of the 2016-2017 academic year.
-Faculty decisions to cash out will be made no later than October 2nd, 2017.
-Compensation for any cash-outs will be determined by applying the special summer compensation rate: (annual avg.
-UG resident tuition rate) x (.67) x (number of counted credits). - See Appendix J for Honors Senior Project/ Thesis Credit Banking - E. The Division Chair will provide faculty with a report of banked credits on an annual basis. - Types of individually-designed courses are defined as follows: Independent Study/Specialized Individual Study/Internship is a course proposed and developed by the student in consultation with a faculty member from the department, the content of which is not available in regularly scheduled institutional offerings.
+No individually-designed course will be counted twice toward credit banking. - d.
+Once a faculty member has been compensated for banked credits according to Section 6.a-c above, the faculty member will no longer retain those banked credits for purpose of compensation. - e.
+The division chair will provide faculty with a report of banked credits on an annual basis.